How virtual presentations can help your live presentations

 MARCH 18, 2008

 The single biggest problem with most videos not shot by professional videographers is the low lighting levels.
 This past week I posted a new article on the web site about best practices when using video clips in sales presentations.
-In the newsletter today I want to expand on a few of the ideas I shared.
+It doesn't matter whether you are selling an idea to your boss or selling a multi-million dollar package of products and services to a client, video can be a great addition to your presentation.

 Good Pictures Make Good Sense